proplot-dev/proplot/docs/quickstart2.rst

 when you want multiple figure colorbars, when you have illustrations with multiple colormaps inside a single axes, or when you need multiple panels for displaing various statistics across one dimension of a primary axes.
-The stacked panel spacing is adjusted automatically to account for axis and tick labels.
-See `~proplot.subplots.subplots` for details.
+The spacing between stacked panels is adjusted automatically to account for axis and tick labels.
+See `~proplot.subplots.subplots` and `~proplot.subplots.Figure.add_subplot_and_panels` for details.

+You can access individual panels in a “stack” by *indexing* the panel attribute.
+The default order is row-major, from top-left to bottom-right.
+For example, ``ax.lpanel[1]`` gives you a left panel, second from the left.
+If you are stacking *figure* panels, and you have more than one figure panel along each side (see :ref:`Figure panels`), you can use 2D indexing.
+For example, ``fig.bpanel[1,0]`` gives you a panel in the first column, second from the top.

 .. code:: ipython3